Google Ads strategy for profitable SME growth

 Audience intelligence without cookies

-Modern targeting requires creativity within privacy limitations.
+Modern targeting requires creativity within privacy constraints.
 Successful advertisers use:

-In-market audiences: Users actively searching for similar products
+- In-market audiences: Users actively searching for comparable products

-Custom intent audiences: Based on specific behavioral patterns
+- Custom intent audiences: Based on specific behavioural patterns

-“As SEO professionals competing in a machine learning era, we must focus on creating co-occurrences between our brands, products, and services and specific topics and key phrases, so that AI responses are more likely to surface them in replies.”
+“As SEO professionals competing in a machine learning era, we need to focus on creating co-occurrences between our brands, products and services and certain topics and key phrases, so that AI answers are more likely to surface them in replies.”

 Remarketing renaissance

-Remarketing strategies are becoming more sophisticated with AI support.
-Dynamic remarketing combines first-party data with machine learning to display personalized ads at different stages of the customer journey.
-This is particularly effective when combined with CRO techniques and lead generation strategies.
+Remarketing strategies become more refined with AI support.
+Dynamic remarketing combines first-party data with machine learning to show personalised ads at different stages of the customer journey.
+This is especially effective in combination with CRO techniques and lead generation strategies.

 Measurement revolution: from backwards to forwards

 Google is shifting from looking back to looking forward.
-The new measurement methods focus on predictive insights instead of historical performance.
+The new measurement methods focus on predictive insights rather than historical performance.

 Incrementality testing for everyone